YogaYoga-222/Support_Vector_Machine/README.md

 - `spam.csv`:	Dataset with text messages labeled as 'ham' or 'spam'
 - `svm_eligibility_predictor.py`:	Predicts if a person is eligible based on age, education, and experience
 - `eligibility_data.csv`:	Dataset containing person details and eligibility label
+- `svm_purchase_predictor.py`: Predicts if a person will purchase a product based on age, salary, and ad viewed
+- `purchase_data.csv`: Dataset with personal details and purchase label

 ---